Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/improve-your-shopify-store-speed.md

 This code doesn’t have to be code you’ve written yourself, it often can come from third party tools.

-This is why its important to regularly review the apps you have installed on your store and remove ones that you no longer use.
+This is why it's important to regularly review the apps you have installed on your store and remove ones that you no longer use.

 The fewer requests your store makes, the faster it loads.

 Unused code can also come from your theme directly.

-A lot of themes may include CSS for specific features that you may not use, however the code is still loaded.
+A lot of themes may include CSS for specific features that you may not use; however, the code is still loaded.

-It can beneficial for a developer to do an audit of your store and remove all redundant code - thus speeding up your store.
+It can be beneficial for a developer to do an audit of your store and remove all redundant code, thus speeding up your store.

 ### Features